 Sinn Féin may share your information with third parties such as payment gateways in order to provide and improve our online services.
 However, we will not sell or rent your personal information to anyone.
 This includes your name, email address, and any other personal information.

-Sinn Féin does not collect any unique information about you (such as your name, email address, etc.) except when you knowingly choose to provide such information as in the case of the Join or support Sinn Féin forms.
+The sinnfein.ie website does not collect any unique information about you (such as your name, email address, etc.) except when you knowingly choose to provide such information as in the case of the Join or support Sinn Féin forms.
+Apart from the sinnfein.ie website, Sinn Féin only collects information you provide to us, with two exceptions.
+Firstly, Sinn Féin receives electoral register data from official authorities, including the marked election register.
+Secondly, Sinn Féin receives political opinion data from canvassers following canvass interactions with you.
+More information on this is found below in the links to the Abú electoral register database, and the electoral database for the North of Ireland.
 Otherwise, we only collect such anonymous information such as time, browser type, operating system, and IP address.
 That information is used to provide more effective service to our online visitors.
 For example, Sinn Féin may use browser/operating system information in developing future projects on the Web.

 If you have any queries or complaints in connection with our processing of your personal data, you can get in touch with us using the following contact details:

-Post: Data Protection Compliant Officer, Sinn Féin, 44 Parnell Sq., Dublin 1
+Post: Data Protection Officer, Sinn Féin, 44 Parnell Sq., Dublin 1

 E-Mail: [email protected]

 You also have the right to lodge a complaint with the Data Protection Commission if you are unhappy with our processing of your personal data.
 Details of how to lodge a complaint can be found on the dataprotection.ie website, or you can call the Data Protection Commission on 1890 252 231